zbx91/gpm-playlist/README.md

 Firefly Server had its issues, and I migrated to Squeezebox Server.
 I rewrote my playlists into SQL queries, and was able to continue the processing of my playlist from my own home-based server.
 Squeezebox Server started to be somewhat limiting for me (and I didn't like writing everything as SQL queries), so I rebuilt my server using Music Player Daemon (MPD).
 MPD have me freedom to write my playlist in a language I preferred -- Python.
 I ended up building the entire system simply, no longer limited by a particular framework (since MPD is fairly simple in how it does things), and then my personal server failed.
 I had not been able to continue my music streaming from home after that.

 At the same time, Google started their music service... with the ability to upload a TON of music to be able to be streamed back over the internet, even to my Android phone... but it is limited in that there is no equivalent to the smart playlist processing I had desired.
-But, Google also has a cloud-based programming platform, their App Engine, which runs Python.
-So... this project is my attempt to make Google App Engine drive a system that handles the processing of a daily playlist that will be available in Google Play Music.
-Thanks to the gmusicapi library by @simon-weber, that gives Python an unofficial API to access the Google Play Music system, I believe this is truly possible.
+Thanks to the gmusicapi library by @simon-weber, that gives Python an unofficial API to access the Google Play Music system, I believe this is truly possible using Python (my preferred language).

+As I am building this as a standalone application, no longer inhibited by Google App Engine's restrictions, I am going to use the latest technology I have at my disposal: Python 3.6 (with full asyncio support), pandas (which will make processing the data a snap), and wrap the application around those and other Python libraries.

 The stated goals for this project: